We provide services to assist with the following:

 - becoming more involved in social activities in the local area

-Living Ambitions Salford area office provides services to the following areas: Weaste, Pendleton, Seedley, Broughton, Cheetwood, Pendlebury, Ordsall, Ecceles, Trafford and Salford.
-Our service include: Learning Disabilities, Complex Needs, Neuro Rehabilitation & Acquired Brain Injury, Supported Living, Mental Health, Outreach, Transitional Support, Active Days.
+Living Ambitions Glasgow area office provides services for the following areas: East Kilbride, Rutherglen, Paisley, Clydebank and Glasgow.
+Our services include: Learning Disabilities, Complex Needs, Neuro Rehabilitation & Acquired Brain Injury, Supported Living, Short Breaks & Respite, Mental Health, Outreach, Transitional Support, Active Days

-At the Salford office we offer the highest standards of residential support through a commitment to person-centred planning, attention to detail, engaged staff teams and most importantly a passion for enabling the people we support to achieve their goals and self-direct their support as much as they can.
+At the Glasgow area office we offer the highest standards of support through a commitment to person-centred planning, attention to detail, engaged staff teams and most importantly a passion for enabling the people we support to achieve their goals and self-direct their support as much as they can.

 Positive behaviour and active support underpin everything we do.
 We understand that each individual is a unique human being and not just a set of risks and challenges.
 We also recognise that families are the experts, so we work closely with families to create care pathways that empower the people we support to achieve their ambitions, acquire new skills, forge genuine community links and to live fulfilling lives.